Farragut Park

 Public park in Portland, Oregon, U.S.

 Farragut Park is a public park in the Piedmont neighborhood of Portland, Oregon.
 It is bordered by North Kerby Avenue, Farragut Street, and the railway line.

 The 14-acre park contains a playground, a baseball diamond, basketball courts, a water playground, accessible restrooms, and picnic tables.

 Acquired in 1940, the park, like the adjacent street, was named after David Farragut, a naval officer in the American Civil War.

+In July of 2024, renovations to the park were completed.
+This included a renovation of the basketball court, additional play structures in the playground, and replacing the bark chips in said playground with mats.
+New restrooms were also added near the water features.

+There are multiple lamps along the paths that do not function as intended.
+This will likely be fixed when they are fitted with new bulbs.